 Art lovers can enjoy the best of Shetland’s contemporary art and high-end craft at the Shetland Gallery on the Isle of Yell or at the Bonhoga Gallery in the beautiful Weisdale Mill.
 Don’t miss the nearby Shetland Jewellery, inspired by Scandinavian mythology, local wildlife, and traditional Celtic designs.

 Did you know?

 Britain’s most northerly native sheep were brought to the isles by Viking settlers.
 Experience the islands’ rich knitting culture at Shetland Wool Week late September, which celebrates the island’s wool and textiles industries.
-You can even catch up on the virtual events from 2020.

 10. Visit Britain’s most famous (and intriguing) bus stop!

 If you’re island hopping on Unst, don’t miss Bobby’s bus shelter, one of Scotland’s most quirky and intriguing sites, and possibly the only bus shelter that is also a tourist attraction!